cdblaser/cdblaser/README.md

 - 👋 Hi, I’m @cdblaser
 - 👀 I’m interested in ... becoming a web dev!
 - 🌱 I’m currently learning ...
-ReactJS
+HTML/CSS/JS, React, Typescript, Next, Express
-- 💞️ I’m looking to collaborate on ... anything web-site related.
+- 💞️ I’m looking to collaborate on ... any sites or games.
 - 📫 How to reach me ...
 I'm on Discord as Bignob#6843.

 <!---